-This section sets forth the rules for incorporating new or upgraded Transmission Facilities, added after the reference year M2M Entitlements have been established, into the M2M Entitlement calculation.
+This section sets forth the rules for incorporating new or upgraded Transmission Facilities into the M2M Entitlement calculation.
+For all M2M Entitlement adjustments, the nonbuilding RTO is the non-funding market, and the building RTO is the funding market.

-If the cost of a new or upgraded Transmission Facility is borne solely by the Market Participants of the Monitoring RTO for the new or upgraded Transmission Facility, the Market Participants of the Monitoring RTO will exclusively benefit from the increase in transfer capability on the Monitoring RTO's Transmission Facilities.
-Therefore, the Non-Monitoring RTO's M2M Entitlements shall not increase as result of such new or upgraded Transmission Facilities.
-Moreover, a Monitoring RTO's M2M Entitlements shall not decrease as a result of such new or upgraded Transmission Facilities.
+If the cost of a new or upgraded Transmission Facility is borne solely by the Market Participants of the building RTO for the new or upgraded Transmission Facility, the Market Participants of the building RTO will exclusively benefit from the increase in transfer capability on the building RTO's Transmission Facilities.
+Therefore, the non-building RTO's M2M Entitlements shall not increase as result of such new or upgraded Transmission Facilities.
+Reciprocally, a building RTO's M2M Entitlements on the non-building RTO's M2M Flowgates shall not increase as a result of such new or upgraded Transmission Facilities.